 Dr. Guyette will conduct an examination which may include x-rays or a CT scan to determine the best treatment options for each patient.
 When placing dental implants into the back part of the upper jaw, a sinus lift may be necessary.
 A sinus lift involves elevating the sinus membrane and placing bone graft material onto the sinus floor.
 This will allow for an implant to be placed, where before a dental implant would not have been possible.

 When teeth are removed, the thin bone surrounding the extracted teeth can resorb over the several months that it takes to heal, making dental implant placement difficult or impossible.
-By placing a bone graft into the extraction socket at the time of the tooth removal, bone can be preserved and an appropriate sized dental implant can normally be placed within 3-4 months.
+By placing a bone graft into the extraction socket at the time of the tooth removal, bone can be preserved, and an appropriate sized dental implant can typically be placed within 3-4 months.
 This type of bone graft requires no donor site but uses human, bovine, or equine graft material.
-All options, including the different types of bone grafts, will be discussed in detail prior to proceeding.
+All options, including the different types of bone grafts, will be discussed in detail before proceeding.

 Dental implant and grafting surgeries are performed in our state-of-the-art surgical suites, usually under IV sedation.
-After discharge, limited physical activity is recommended from 1-5 days, depending on the extent of the surgery.
+After discharge, limited physical activity is recommended for 1-5 days, depending on the extent of the surgery.